Search by Keyword

 John had some interesting commentary on the lyrics in 1980: “Paul wrote the lyrics to ‘Yesterday.’
 Although the lyrics don’t resolve into any sense, they’re good lines.
 They certainly work, you know what I mean?
 They’re good, but if you read the whole song, it doesn’t say anything, you don’t know what happened.
 She left and he wishes it were yesterday – that much you get – but it doesn’t really resolve.”

-The lyrics’ simplistic depiction is found to be totally suitable to this beautiful piece of music, no doubt becoming a template for love songs to this day.
+The simplistic depiction in the lyrics is found to be totally suitable to this beautiful piece of music, no doubt becoming a template for love songs to this day.
 Right down to beginning and ending each verse with the same word, whether it be “yesterday” or “suddenly,” the intricate complexity was perfected by the composer.
 Nearly perfected, anyway.
-Call me a stickler but, since he was still with his girl 24 hours ago, shouldn’t it read “today came suddenly” instead of “yesterday came suddenly”? :-)
+Call me a stickler but, in the narrative, since he was still with his girl 24 hours ago, shouldn’t it read “today came suddenly” instead of “yesterday came suddenly”? :-)

 US picture sleeve